Debriding your electric bike: what you need to know beforehand and how to go about it

 Legal risks

-Unbridling an EAB is illegal in Belgium, as in most European countries, although it is reportedly commonplace in Flanders.
+In Belgium, as in most other European countries, unbridling an EAB is an illegal activity.
 An unbridled bike no longer complies with the legal standards for EABs, and falls into the category of mopeds, which means it must be registered, specifically insured and wear a helmet.
-What's more, in the event of an inspection by the police, the owner of an unbridled EAB risks substantial fines, confiscation of the bike and, potentially, prosecution.

-Insurance risks
+Accident risks

 Technical and financial risks

-Alternatives to unbridling and the speed bike option
+Alternatives to unbridling: the speed pedelecs option

-What is a speed bike?
+What is a speedbike?

-Speed bike legislation in Belgium
+Speed pedelecs legislation in Belgium

-Belgian regulations bring speed bikes into line with European Directive 2002/24/EC, which classifies them as mopeds, with all the attendant obligations.
-So, even if they offer more speed, they demand more responsibility and legal obligations from owners and users.
+In Belgium, speedbikes are subject to specific regulations that bring them closer to mopeds.
+This is in line with European Directive 2002/24/EC, which classifies them as mopeds, with all the attendant obligations.
+So, even if they offer more speed, they demand more responsibility and legal obligations from owners and users alike:

 Advantages and disadvantages